-In the classroom, ICE chef-instructors share lesson plans and materials on their iPads via high definition monitors installed in each kitchen.
+At our New York campus, ICE chef-instructors share lesson plans and materials on their iPads via high definition monitors installed in each kitchen.
 In addition to pre-loaded content, the iPad facilitates access to additional online content, including reference videos and other resources.

 As for the reference texts provided on the iPads, most are interactive, including high quality video of culinary techniques.
 This enables students to review or see supplemental versions, of the skills taught in class.
 And as each iPad has a built-in camera, it is also possible for a student to film specific aspects of their daily lessons, to enhance the learning process and retain for future use.

 "A lot of restaurants are doing things like this now: using apps and iPads so that everyone can share access to recipes via their phone, etc. You can make changes, updates, and have a history log of your recipes."

 Among the chefs who have spearheaded the implementation of iPads in the classroom, few have been more involved than Pastry & Baking Arts Instructor Scott McMillen: “The idea of mobile connectivity and mobile media viewing [has become] the norm.
 ICE’s use of iPads is one way we have adapted to this new digital world, helping students to study ‘on the go’ and reducing the burden and logistical issues of carrying around heavy textbooks.”

 Chef Andrea Tutunjian ICE’s Dean of Students, adds, “It’s interesting how much the ‘hands –on’ nature of culinary education can be paralleled by the interactive nature of the iPad…Cooking is clearly a process of multi-tasking and the iPad is well suited for multi-facted information gathering and learning.”